forestryio/forestry.io/hugo/content/docs/welcome/tour.md

 You have many [options](/docs/hosting/)!

 ### Team Management
 [Invite your clients or team members](/docs/settings/team-management) to update your site for you.
-[User roles](/docs/settings/team-management#user-roles) make inviting your whole team easy.
+[User roles](/docs/settings/team-management#user-roles) make managing your whole team simple.